Updated May 26, 2026§ For Everyday Items

 Can the Xiaomi Tag use Apple Find My and Google Find Hub at the same time?

 No. The Tag supports either Apple Find My or Google Find Hub but only one network at a time.
-To switch you factory reset the Tag by holding the button until the buzzer plays a descending tone, then re-pair through the other network’s setup flow.
-The reset takes about 8 seconds.
+To switch you factory reset the Tag with the hardware button, then re-pair through the other network’s setup flow.

 How long does the Xiaomi Tag battery last?